 - Foster better interrelation of bioinformatics and medical informatics

 - Discuss major challenges in the new OMICS era with regard to translational health informatics and analytics

-- EFMI STC 2018 will be held in Germany under the auspices of WG THI and will focus on clinical research and clinical trials, among other topic.
+- Planned the EFMI STC 2019 (https://stc2019.plri.de/) that will be held in Hanover, Germany, under the auspices of WG THI and will focus on clinical research and clinical trials, among other topics.

 - Organizing a special event for Translational Health Information Solutions in MIE 2017

-- Verifying the possibility of converging synergies with Translational initiatives in the medical field like “European Infrastructure for Translational Medicine (EATRIS)
+- Converging synergies with Translational initiatives in the medical field like “European Infrastructure for Translational Medicine (EATRIS)

 Relevant Activities 2015:

 In 2015, Prof. Mauro Giacomini was nominated as EFMI THI vice-char.
 Mauro is of DIBRIS, University of Genova, E-mail: Mauro.Giacomini@dibris.unige.it